 - Cinnamon: If you find a hive and want the bees to relocate without killing them, consider sprinkling cinnamon around their hive every day for about a week.
 The smell will send the bees looking for a place to relocate.

-- Bee Repelling Plants: A great way to keep bees out of your yard without having to remove them or kill them is to plant bee repelling plants around your home.
-Having these plants around your home should stop bees from even stopping there.
+- Repel Bees Using Plants: A great way to keep bees out of your yard without having to remove them or kill them is to plant bee repelling plants around your home.
+Having these plants around your home should prevent bees from even stopping there.
 Citronella, Mint, and Eucalyptus plants are good bee repelling plants and easy to grow.
+If you’re not much of a gardener, try citronella candles to help repel many types of bees.

 When To Call In a Professional

 There are going to be times when calling a professional will be your best option, even if you are comfortable attempting to get rid of the bees yourself.
 Bees can make nests in tricky spots like the ground, in the siding of your home, and other hard-to-reach areas.
 This is what professionals do for a living, so tap into their expertise.

-We understand that getting the bees away from your home is important to you.
-We also understand that bees are very important to the earth and do an amazing job at helping provide food and beauty to the planet.
+We understand that getting the bees away from your home is essential to you.
+We also understand that bees are crucial to the earth and do a fantastic job at helping provide food and beauty to the planet.
 Finding a way to keep your family and the bees safe is a top priority for Environment Pest Management as it is for you.

 If you would like more information about bee removal in Minnesota, give us a call.
-Pest removal is what we’re all about and we would be happy to help you.
+Pest control is what we’re all about, and we would be happy to help you.